jaspector

 Inspection fee $75; any building, structure, or work started without a permit increases the listed fees by 100%; any missed inspection carries a $75 penalty

-Fees change.
-Verify current amounts at the official fee schedule (effective October 21, 2024).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective October 21, 2024) before budgeting.

 The city services page states Troup requires permits for construction of residences and commercial buildings.
 The posted fee ordinance also covers alterations, additions, remodels, HVAC work, plumbing, electrical, signs, demolition, house moving, driveways, fencing, mobile homes, temporary use permits, solar panels, roof replacement, and swimming pools.